chriszarate/docker-wordpress-vip-go/README.md

-# WordPress VIP development for Docker
+# WordPress VIP Go development for Docker

-This repo provides a Docker-based development environment for [WordPress VIP Go][vip-go] development.
-It provides WordPress, MariaDB, Memcached, WP-CLI, PHPUnit, and the WordPress unit testing suite.
-It further adds VIP shared plugins, VIP mu-plugins, and a [Photon][photon] server.
+This repo provides a Docker-based environment for [WordPress VIP Go][vip-go] development.
+It provides WordPress, MariaDB, Memcached, WP-CLI, and PHPUnit.
+It further adds VIP Go mu-plugins and a [Photon][photon] server to closely mimic a VIP Go environment.

-If you only need Docker WordPress development environment for a single plugin or theme, my [docker-compose-wordpress][simple] repo is a simpler place to start.

-# "Classic" VIP
+# "Classic" VIP and non-VIP

 For an environment suitable for "classic" VIP development, check out my [docker-wordpress-vip][vip] repo.

+If you only need a Docker WordPress development environment for a single plugin or theme, my [docker-compose-wordpress][simple] repo is a simpler place to start.

 ## Set up